Thrombophilia is a disorder in the clotting of blood or coagulation that can cause thrombosis: blood clots that form and block blood vessels.

 The most common is antiphospholipid syndrome (APS), a primary thrombophilia.
 It is a systemic autoimmune disease characterized by a tendency to hypercoagulability and inflammation, and is frequently associated with obstetric complications.

 In fact, the APS is responsible for approximately 15% of recurrent abortions.
-The most important antiphospholipid antibodies responsible for thrombosis in the placenta are the lupus anticoagulant, anti-cardiolipin antibodies and beta2-glycoprotein1.
+The most important antiphospholipid antibodies responsible for thrombosis in the placenta are lupus anticoagulant, anti-cardiolipin antibodies and beta2-glycoprotein1.

-On the other hand, there are other types of acquired or secondary thrombophilias that are related to dietary disorders, malabsorption or metabolic disorders, such as celiac disease or insulin resistance.
+Apart from this, there are other types of acquired or secondary thrombophilias that are related to dietary disorders, malabsorption or metabolic disorders, such as celiac disease or insulin resistance.

 How is thrombophilia detected?